US FDA data on Economic Adulteration in Honey

 We at Food Safety Works have a team of experts with over 200+ years of collective experience.

-Started as “Quality and Food Safety Consultants” in 2009, the company was established to bridge the knowledge gap in the industry about Food Safety Management Systems.
+The company started as “Quality and Food Safety Consultants” in 2009 to bridge the knowledge gap in the industry regarding Food Safety Management Systems.
 We take a 360-degree view of food safety starting with design, implementation and monitoring.